fruit/sfCacheTaggingPlugin/README.markdown

               actAs:
                 Cachetaggable: ~
                 #Cachetaggable:
-                #  uniqueColumn: id               # you can customize unique column name (default is "id")
+                #  uniqueColumn: id               # you can customize unique column name (default is all table primary keys)
                 #  versionColumn: object_version  # you can customize version column name (default is "object_version")
                 #  uniqueKeyFormat: '%d'          # you can customize key format (default is "%d")
                 #